-Major depressive disorder is a prevalent and debilitating national health problem.
-The National Comorbidity Survey Replication (NCS-R) (Kessler, Chiu, Demier, Merikangas, & Walters, 2005) reported the lifetime prevalence of MDD in the US at 16.2%, the highest rate of 14 major psychiatric disorders.
-The 2014 National Survey of Drug Use and Health found that 6.6% of adults suffered at least one major depressive episode in the last past year, a figure that equates to roughly 15.7 million Americans (Center for Behavioral Health Studies and Quality, 2015).
-Many patients with MDD experience multiple episodes, with rates of recurrence up to 85% within a 15 year period (Hardeveld, Spijker, De Graaf, Nolen, & Beekman, 2010).
-The prevalence of depressive symptoms in the US is widespread; 20.1% of the adults sampled in National Health and Nutrition Examination Survey reported significant depressive symptoms (Shim, Baltrus, Ye, & Rust, 2011).
+MDD is a prevalent and debilitating national health problem.
+The National Comorbidity Survey Replication (NCS-R; Kessler, Chiu, Demier, Merikangas, & Walters, 2005) reported the lifetime prevalence of MDD in the United States at 16.2%, the highest rate of 14 major psychiatric disorders.
+The 2014 National Survey of Drug Use and Health found that 6.6% of adults suffered at least one major depressive episode in the past year, a figure that equates to roughly 15.7 million Americans (Center for Behavioral Health Studies and Quality, 2015).
+Many patients with MDD experience multiple episodes, with rates of recurrence up to 85% within a 15-year period (Hardeveld, Spijker, De Graaf, Nolen, & Beekman, 2010).
+The prevalence of depressive symptoms in the United States is widespread; 20.1% of the adults sampled in the National Health and Nutrition Examination Survey reported significant depressive symptoms (Shim, Baltrus, Ye, & Rust, 2011).

 Depression is a leading cause of disability.
 MDD accounts for the third greatest burden of all diseases worldwide and the first greatest burden for middle- and high-income nations (World Health Organization, 2008).
-In the US, estimates of the monetary burden of MDD, whether through direct (e.g., medical services) or indirect costs (e.g., workplace presenteeism, or the act of working while sick), approached \$210.5 billion in 2010 (Greenberg, Fournier, Sisitsky, Pike, & Kessler, 2015).
+In the United States, estimates of the monetary burden of MDD, whether through direct (e.g., medical services) or indirect costs (e.g., workplace presenteeism, or the act of working while sick), approached \$210.5 billion in 2010 (Greenberg, Fournier, Sisitsky, Pike, & Kessler, 2015).

-The lifetime prevalence of MDD is higher in women than men in every age group (Pratt & Brody, 2014).
-MDD is more likely to occur in whites as compared to Hispanics or non-Hispanic blacks (Kessler et al., 2003), although this pattern is reversed in Dysthymia (called

-Persistent Depressive Disorder in DSM-5) (Riolo, Nguyen, Greden, & King, 2005) and may become insignificant when the factor of poverty is controlled for (Pratt & Brody, 2014).
+The lifetime prevalence of MDD is higher in women than in men in every age group (Pratt & Brody, 2014).
+MDD is more likely to occur in Whites compared to Hispanics or non-Hispanic Blacks (Kessler et al., 2003), although this pattern is reversed in dysthymia (called persistent depressive disorder in the fifth edition of the Diagnostic and Statistical Manual of Mental Disorders [DSM-5]; American Psychiatric Association, 2013; Riolo, Nguyen, Greden, & King, 2005) and may become insignificant when the factor of poverty is controlled for (Pratt & Brody, 2014).
 MDD is associated with high rates of comorbidity with other psychiatric disorders; the NCS-R reported rates of comorbidity as high as 59.2% with anxiety disorders, 24% with substance use disorder, and 30% with impulse control disorders.
 Other common comorbid conditions include pain and other somatoform disorders, eating disorders, dementias, and personality disorders.